gaitaldawamneh/jira-clone/README.md

    - typeorm functions take the type of typeorm classes that are extend the BaseEntity and return Promise<InstanceType<T>>
    - at the end of each typeorm function there is a validateAndSaveEntity function that takes instance as InstanceType<T>
    - the validateAndSaveEntity gets the validation object be knowing the instance.constructor.name.
-   - then the generateErrors takes either the data instance that is instance of (type of BaseEntitiy) and the Constructor.validations that is taken from the entities typeorm object array(validators)
+   - then the generateErrors function takes both the data instance that is instance of (type of BaseEntitiy) and the Constructor.validations that is taken from the entities typeorm object array(validators)
-   -

-   - in a row the handleError function comes with a type of ErrorRequestHandler
+   - the authentication starts with the out route of '/'
    - the authentication (Bearer authentication) (token authentication) process starts with req.get('Authorization') getting the header then the bearer and token, if no token then it will throw an error.
    - if no token or no userid, it will throw an error.
    - payload = jwt.verify(token, process.env.JWT_SECRET) the find out if the payload is PlainObject by isPlainObject
    - findone() from user table in the database.
    - setting the req.currentUser = user; then next() of course.

+   - in a row the handleError function comes with a type of ErrorRequestHandler

 ## backend basics reqs learning:
    - req.originalUrl retains the original request
    - installing the packages for typescripts because sometimes it is installed wrongly for javascripts.